OxSnosh/St8craft/frontend/packages/nextjs/public/gameplay_guide.md

 Tax rates can differ from 15% to 28% with higher tax rates adversley affecting a nations happiness.
 If a nation has the Social Security wonder a ruler can increase the tax rate to 30% without a penalty to happiness.

+Compliance note: WB credits in this section refer to consumptive, in‑game units.
+They are provided in unlimited supply for gameplay, not marketed for profit, and are not supported by buybacks, burns, floors, or pegs.

 ### Income Adjustments

 Furs, Gems, Gold, Silver, Scholars, Agriculture Development Program, Mining Industry Consortium and Nuclear Power Plants all add to citizen income.

 ## Bills

 Nations will incur bills in order to be maintained.
-Bills will be calulated based on a nations upkeep \* days since last bill payment.
+Bills will be calulated based on a nations upkeep * days since last bill payment.
 A nation is allowed to go for 30 days without paying its bills until it is places into inactivity mode.
 When inactive, a nation will not be able to spend money, collect taxes nor will other nations be able to declare war on an them.

 Infrastruture, improvements, wonders and military all require upkeep.